This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 - Hiking San Juan de Gaztelugatxe

-- A Map of San Juan de Gaztelugatxe: Parking and Hiking Trail
+- A Map of San Juan de Gaztelugatxe: Three Car Parks and The Hiking Trail

 - What to Do Before or After your Visit to San Juan de Gaztelugatxe